 As a natural encourager, it’s always my desire to instill hope in the hearts of those who are hurting.
 Yet sometimes this is harder to do than others.
-During a recent prolonged bout of illness I found that some seemed to instinctively know how to help, while others did not.
-Some words and deeds helped, others actually hurt.
+A few years ago, during a prolonged bout of illness, I found that some seemed to instinctively knew how to help, while others did not.
+Some words and deeds helped; others actually hurt.

 “There are “friends” who destroy each other, but a real friend sticks closer than a brother.”
 (Proverbs 18:24 NLT)